shadowed1/Chard/README.md

 - 0.01: `Initial Release` <br><br>
 - 0.02: `Added Wayland or X script.
 Prepend wx to an app if it cannot find display :0.
 Added header install command for Linux Kernel.
 Cleaned up Sommelier tmp directory.
 Added chard_mount and chard_unmount commands.
 Enabled KVM kernel flag.
 Added GParted, UNetBootin and QEMU support.
 QEMU will use KVM + OpenGL for excellent performance!Now we can format USB's with nearly all file systems and create bootable media in ChromeOS!` <br><br>
 - 0.03: `Added Arch Linux support for 10-30x faster install time.
-Added Steam support, added native volume controls for Arch.` <br><br>
+Added Steam support (139 only), added native volume controls for Arch.` <br><br>
+- 0.04: `Updated to include Steam support for ChromeOS 141+.`

 <br>